Jonny Evans

-Evans started his career at Manchester United and progressed through the club's academy.
-He went on loan to Royal Antwerp and Sunderland to gain first-team experience before making his Manchester United first-team debut in the 2007–08 League Cup.
-He became a regular first-team squad member the following season, and played almost 200 matches for Manchester United in an eight-year spell; however, he fell out of favour at the club under manager Louis van Gaal and left for West Bromwich Albion.
-After West Brom's relegation three years later, Evans signed for Leicester City.
+Evans started his career at Manchester United, having progressed through the club's youth academy.
+He went on loan to Royal Antwerp and Sunderland to gain first-team experience before making his first-team debut in 2007.
+Evans became a regular first-team squad member the following season, going on to play almost 200 matches for Manchester United and winning 11 trophies, including three Premier League titles, two League Cups and a UEFA Champions League.
+He fell out of favour at the club under manager Louis van Gaal and left for West Bromwich Albion in 2015.
+After West Brom's relegation three years later, Evans signed for Leicester City, where he won the FA Cup in 2021 and was made club captain in 2022.
+Following Leicester City's relegation in 2023, Evans returned to Manchester United, where he spent two seasons, winning another FA Cup in 2024.
+He announced his retirement from professional football in May 2025.

 Evans is the second-most decorated player in Northern Irish football history.
-He has played 100 matches for the Northern Ireland national team, and was ever-present in the team's run to the round of 16 at UEFA Euro 2016.
+He played over 100 matches for the Northern Ireland national team, including as an ever-present in the team's run to the round of 16 at UEFA Euro 2016, as well as serving as captain.
+He retired from international football in 2024.

 Club career

 Manchester United

-Evans was scouted while playing for Greenisland F.C., the same club that his younger brother Corry and Craig Cathcart played for before moving to Manchester United.
+Evans was scouted while playing for Greenisland, the same club that his younger brother Corry and Craig Cathcart played for before moving to Manchester United.
 At the age of nine, he was invited to attend the Manchester United Centre of Excellence in Belfast, before being invited for a trial in Manchester a year later.
 Rule changes within The Football Association at the time meant that clubs were limited to players who lived within 90 minutes' travel of the club, so Evans' opportunities were limited.
 However, his family soon relocated to Manchester, allowing Evans to train with Manchester United full-time.
-He progressed through Manchester United's academy, featuring in two of the club's three games during the 2006 summer tour of South Africa, as well as domestic friendlies against Celtic and Preston North End.
-Evans also made a surprise appearance in the Amsterdam Tournament against Ajax.
+He progressed through Manchester United's academy, featuring in two of the club's three games during the 2006 summer tour of South Africa, as well as domestic friendlies against Celtic and Preston North End, and in the Amsterdam Tournament against Ajax.

-Early loans

-Royal Antwerp

 Alongside fellow youngsters Darron Gibson, Danny Simpson and Fraizer Campbell, Evans spent the first half of the 2006–07 season on loan at Manchester United's Belgian feeder club Royal Antwerp.